Bojie Dy: First stint in Congress (2001–2010)

 Dy first entered the House of Representatives in 2001, being elected to represent Isabela's third district, succeeding Ramon Reyes.
 He was accused of committing electoral fraud by his rival, Grace Padaca, but was cleared by the House electoral tribunal in 2003.
 He held that seat until 2010, when he was term-limited and ran for governor of Isabela.

+During an early morning drive along a national highway with aides in September 2005, Dy's vehicle crashed into a 10-wheeler truck in Diadi, Nueva Vizcaya; he, along with his son Kiko and two security aides, only received minor bruises from the incident, while another aide was brought to the hospital after suffering a head injury.

 Governor of Isabela (2010–2019)

 Elections

 Dy first ran for the Isabela governorship in the 2010 election, seeking the office under the Nationalist People's Coalition banner.
 In that race, he defeated the Liberal Party incumbent Grace Padaca, who had served since 2004.
 In the 2013 election, he ran for reelection with Tonypet Albano as his running mate and defeated Padaca's elder brother Marlo Angelo by a landslide.
 He faced the younger Padaca again in the 2016 election and won a third and final term with a wide margin.